A Self-Evolving Agentic Framework for Metasurface Inverse Design: Abstract

 \section{Abstract}

-Metasurface inverse design can realize complex optical functionality, but turning a target response into executable optimization code still requires substantial expertise in computational electromagnetics and solver-specific software engineering.
-We present a self-evolving agentic framework that addresses this barrier by coupling a coding agent, explicit skill artifacts, and a deterministic physics-based evaluator.
-Rather than updating model weights, the framework updates workflow guidance based on solver-grounded rollout feedback, while keeping the base model and differentiable solver fixed.
-On a benchmark spanning multiple metasurface inverse-design task types, evolved skills raise in-distribution task success from 38\% to 74\%, increase criteria pass fraction from 0.510 to 0.870, and reduce average attempts from 4.10 to 2.30.
-On held-out task families, binary success changes only marginally, but improvements in best margin, error composition, and agent behavior indicate partial transfer of workflow knowledge.
-These results suggest a practical path toward more autonomous and accessible metasurface inverse-design workflows.
+Metasurface inverse design can realize complex optical functionality, but turning a target optical response into executable optimization code still requires substantial expertise in computational electromagnetics and solver-specific software engineering.
+We present a self-evolving agentic framework that lowers this barrier by coupling a coding agent, explicit human-readable skill files, and a deterministic physics-based evaluator.
+Rather than updating model weights, it revises the skill files from solver-grounded feedback, while the base model and differentiable solver, which provides the physics simulation and gradients, stay fixed.
+On a multi-type benchmark, skill evolution raises same-type task success from 38\% to 74\%, the fraction of physical criteria met from 0.51 to 0.87, and reduces average attempts from 4.10 to 2.30.
+On two new-type families, success holds near ceiling on one (0.92 to 0.90) and rises from 0.20 to 0.90 on the other.
+Skill evolution offers a practical path toward autonomous and accessible inverse-design workflows.

 \keywords{metasurface inverse design \and self-evolving agents \and agentic workflow \and skill evolution \and large language model (LLM) \and differentiable electromagnetic solver}